-When Sarah married Emmanuel, he joined her by becoming an official mentor to Daniel as well.
+When Jessica married Richard, he joined her by becoming an official mentor to Daniel as well.
 Their relationship grew even further.
-Emmanuel recalls the bridge building that occurred between his family and Daniel, “My family is Filipino, and it becomes even more special when other people come to our gatherings.
+Richard recalls the bridge building that occurred between his family and Daniel, “My family is Filipino, and it becomes even more special when other people come to our gatherings.
 For my family, it has caused them to expand their mind when it comes to our [immediate] family dynamic.”

 He then reflects on the bridges they’ve built with Daniel’s family, “[They] are like my family.
 It’s powerful to me that we are not blood but they will always be my family.”

-Later, Daniel saw how Sarah and Emmanuel’s relationship with his mother Julisa developed.
+Later, Daniel saw how Jessica and Richard’s relationship with his mother Julisa developed.
 Their bond was strengthened as the couple sat with Daniel and Julisa to speak about the high schooler’s options after graduation.

 Julisa ultimately wanted him to pick a career path that made Daniel feel confident.
-After thorough guidance from Sarah and Emmanuel, Daniel felt it was the right decision to enter an apprenticeship program after high school.
+After thorough guidance from Jessica and Richard, Daniel felt it was the right decision to enter an apprenticeship program after high school.
 Through their coaching, Daniel felt a giant weight lifted off his shoulders as he faced this new challenge with more clarity.